 A Little Optimism, A Lot Of Pessimism: The 2019 Outlook For Humanitarian Crises

 It's quite clear that 2018 was a tough year for the world's humanitarian agencies.
 They tried to provide help to the victims of ongoing conflicts in Syria, Yemen and Somalia, to name a few hot spots.
-And then there were the major disasters like the floods in India and the tsunami and earthquakes in Indonesia.
+And then there were major disasters like the floods in India and the tsunami and earthquakes in Indonesia.

 This year, the challenges will continue in full force, according to an annual report from UNOCHA, the U.N. humanitarian agency, called World Humanitarian Data and Trends 2018.